 Similarly, the capital outlay under PMAY (Urban) has been increased sharply, including assistance for construction of 37 lakh houses in urban areas.

 Of the 100 cities mandated for the upgrade under the Smart Cities Mission, 99 have been selected so far.
-The programme would involve a capital outlay of ₹ 2.04 lakh crore and till now projects worth ₹ 2,350 crore completed and works of ₹ 20,852 crore is under progress.
+The program would involve a capital outlay of ₹ 2.04 lakh crore and till now projects worth ₹ 2,350 crore completed and works of ₹ 20,852 crore is under progress.

 Companies in the ceramics space like Kajaria and HSIL in sanitation and a slew of cement players who have exposure to these markets would benefit.